-Chinese imperial guard Jackie Chan teams up with Owen Wilson's smalltime robber in 19th century America to track down a princess (Lucy Liu) who has been kidnapped from the Forbidden City and taken to Nevada.
+Chinese imperial guard Jackie Chan teams up with Owen Wilson's smalltime outlaw in 19th century America to track down a princess (Lucy Liu) who has been kidnapped from the Forbidden City and taken to Nevada.
 Much humour is derived from the clash between the east and (wild) west and Wilson's laconic verbal riffs are always worth a watch.
 As ever, Chan does his own stunts.

 When beautiful Princess Pei Pei (Lucy Liu) is kidnapped from China and taken to the Wild West, the Emperor picks three of his most noble guards to deliver a gold ransom to her kidnappers.